Aggressive Climbing Shoes

 - 4 Aggressive climbing shoes for beginners

-- 5 Downturned Climbing Shoes Top Tips
+- 5 My Downturned Climbing Shoes Top Tips

-The History of Aggressive Climbing Shoes
+The History of Downturned Shoes

 For the Europeans, the La Sportiva Mirage hit the climbing scene in 1995.
-Like the UFO, the Mirage featured a camber, although it was significantly more aggressive and asymmetrical than the UFO.
+Like the UFO, the Mirage featured a downturned camber, although it was significantly more aggressive and asymmetrical than the UFO.
 With a severe downturn that matched the way a foot naturally arches, its ballet-esque design allowed 20th-century climbers to approach problems in a completely new way.

 The Best Aggressive Climbing Shoes

 Today, the range of downturned climbing shoes is pretty overwhelming.
 There’s not a single manufacturer that hasn’t created a downturned shoe.